 Scholarships are types of financial support or grants that students receive so they can study either within their country or abroad in other countries.

-A Canadian student scholarship is financial support or grants a student receives for them to be able to study in Canada.
+A Canadian student scholarship is financial support or grant a student receives for them to be able to study in Canada.

 These grants can easily be accessed by citizens and residents of Canada most of the time.
 Other times though, international students are opportune to be able to get a scholarship for them to study in Canada.